We all love our chickens, but how long do they live? The answer to the question can depend on so many things.

 The fluffy backyard favorite!
 Orpingtons are a heritage breed, so they tend to have longer life spans than hybrids.

 Orpingtons are generally mellow and can live 8+ years under ideal circumstances.

 However, although they lay colorful eggs and many people buy them just for the colorful eggs, they were never meant for high egg production.

 This is fortunate for the Easter Egger as it means they are more robust than many hybrids and can live for 8+ years.

-As a general rule, hens that have good housing, food and care and are allowed to express their natural behaviors should thrive.
+As a general rule, hens with good housing, food, and care should thrive and express their natural behaviors.

-When they are healthy and well cared for their immune system is in great shape to fight off any possible disease threats.
+When they are healthy and well cared for, their immune system is in great shape to fight any possible disease threats.

 How old are your hens?
 Do you have any really ‘old ladies?
 Let us know in the comments section below…